ZC">

 Session · Domain adapters

-Three production Rust adapters in 3 minutes
+Three production-grade Rust adapters in 3 minutes

 Cryptocurrency, stablecoin, and digital residency domain adapters — each a complete Rust implementation with event types, artifact builders, and constitutional rule enforcement.
 Proposed, scoped, written, compiled, committed.
 804 lines of Rust across three files.
 Zero compile errors on first run.